Virtual Clinic Videos

 Modifying RTR turnouts to make them DCC friendly and looking

-more like the prototype; and constructing turnouts from
+more like the prototype; and constructing turnouts from scratch

-power-routed Shinohara turnouts to 100% DCC compatibility,
+Shinohara turnouts to 100% DCC compatibility, changing those

-turnouts using your own jigs and simple tools, how to solder
+own jigs and simple tools, how to solder the frogs and rails to

-the frogs and rails to copper-clad ties, and how to wire the
+copper-clad ties, and how to wire the turnout for DCC.
+Some of

-turnout for DCC.
-Some of the examples covered will be a #6 wye
+the examples covered will be a #6 wye and a double 45—diamond

-and a double 45—diamond crossing.
+crossing.
 View Clinic

 3D Printing Without A Printer — Gil